aaronbieber/singleservingphoto/_posts/2007-10-17-photoshop-cs3-overrated.markdown

 With the new computer I thought I would finally upgrade Photoshop and give Creative Suite 3 a try.
-I'd heard a lot of great things about it from other photographers, notably my colleague "Chris Blake":http://www.curiouslens.com.
+I'd heard a lot of great things about it from other photographers, notably my colleague [Chris Blake](http://www.curiouslens.com).
 It seemed to work for them, so it should treat me well.
 I downloaded a trial.

 In the defense of Photoshop CS3, I think the new GUI layout with the